DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/bugs.md

 ## Please read the context below before submitting a bug report

-The issue tracker is reserved to tracking bugs, reproducible in the context described in the "Context" section.
+This tracker is dedicated to tracking bugs, reproducible in the context described in the "Context" section.

 Installation and configuration issues are not bugs, but individual assistance request.
-In order to ask for help, please use the [discussions](https://github.com/DNSCrypt/dnscrypt-proxy/discussions/categories/q-a) section instead.
+In order to ask for help, please use the [discussions (Q&A)](https://github.com/DNSCrypt/dnscrypt-proxy/discussions/categories/q-a)  section instead.

 Context: the LATEST version of `dnscrypt-proxy` (precompiled binaries downloaded from this repository) is correctly installed and configured on your system, but something doesn't